SF-WDI-LABS/tunely-angular/docs/sprint5.md

 As you've seen, the data from the database includes songs.
 Now it's time to add the ability to `CREATE`, `READ`, `UPDATE`, and `DELETE` songs through the user interface.

-Rememeber to follow the branching instructions to get started.
+Remember to follow the branching instructions to get started.

 1. Update your album show page to include UI elements for users to create,  edit, and delete song: